apostrophecms-legacy/apostrophe-snippets/README.md

 By default, all schema fields of type `string` or `select` are included in the search index.
 You can shut this off by setting the `search` option to `false` for a particular field.
 You can also reduce the search index weight of the field by setting `weight` to a lower value.
 The built-in search engine prioritizes results with a weight greater than `10` over "plain old rich text."
 By default the weight for schema fields is `15`.

+Actually displaying your field as part of the summary shown when a snippet qualifies as a search result is usually not desirable, so by default this is not done.
+However you can include it in the summary text by setting the `silent` option to `false`.

 ### Joins in Schemas

 You may use the `join` type to automatically pull in related objects from this or another module.
 Typical examples include fetching events at a map location, or people in a group.
 This is very cool.